Bad Channels: Production

 Director Nicolauo initially didn't want to be involved with the movie, finding its story too close to his other recent movie TerrorVision.
 However, he was attracted to making the fake music videos.
 Pat Siciliano scouted bands for the movie and was instrumental in the final choice.
 The end credits crossover with Dollman (film) was shot in one day.

 Release

 Bad Channels was released direct-to-video on VHS in 1992.
 It received a DVD release in 2013.
-A remastered Blu-ray was released on Jun 10, 2025.
+A remastered Blu-ray was released on June 10, 2025.

 Soundtrack

-Bad Channel featured a soundtrack album entitled, Bad Channels (album) that was composed and performed by Blue Blue Öyster Cult and also had feature songs from a few other bands such as Sykotik Sinfoney, Joker, Fair Game, and DMT.
+Bad Channels featured a soundtrack album titled Bad Channels that was composed and performed by Blue Öyster Cult and also had songs from a few other bands such as Sykotik Sinfoney, Joker, Fair Game, and DMT.

-Sequel
+Crossover

 A semi-sequel was released in the form of Dollman vs. Demonic Toys, a crossover film featuring characters from Dollman, Demonic Toys and Bad Channels.